This Smoked Meatloaf Burgers On The Traeger Grill, recipe combines comfort food with nostalgia.

 - Use the meatloaf sauce to coat the meatloaf

-- Sprinkle additonal Everything But The Bagel seasoning all over the meatloaf
+- Sprinkle additional Everything But The Bagel seasoning all over the meatloaf

 - Return the meatloaf to the Traeger Grill and cook to an internal temperature of 145F

-- Allow the meat to rest covered for 30 minuites
+- Allow the meat to rest covered for 30 minutes until it reaches 160F

 - While the meat is resting toast your bagels on the Traeger grill (optional)